-Travellers can land at the Qualicum Beach Airport with KD Air from YVR's South Terminal.
+Travellers can land at the Qualicum Beach Airport with Island Express Air from Vancouver International Airport / YVR's South Terminal.
 Connecting flights from Vancouver International also fly into the neighbouring Nanaimo Airport and Comox Valley Airport (YQQ).
 Harbour Air Seaplanes offers flights from downtown Vancouver to downtown Nanaimo, among other routes.

 Currently both WestJet and Air Canada fly from Calgary into the Nanaimo Airport twice a day.
 Comox Valley Airport (YQQ) currently has 4 daily non-stop flight from Calgary(YYC) via WestJet and Air Canada, and Daily non-stop service from Edmonton (YEG) via WestJet.

 Air Canada also has multiple flights daily from Vancouver to Nanaimo Airport.
 Comox Valley Airport (YQQ) has 8 daily flights from Vancouver, via Air Canada and WestJet (via YVR Main Terminal), and Pacific Coastal Airlines (via YVR South Terminal).
-Island Express Air has daily flights from Abbottsford, Boundary Bay, Victoria and Comox to the Nanaimo Airport.
+Island Express Air has daily flights to and from Abbottsford to Nanaimo Airport.

 From the Comox Valley